NaeemF-ng/Tomcat-Attack-Chain-personalproject5/README.md

 ![War shell uploaded](images/war-uploaded.png)
 ![War deployed](images/war-deployed.png)

 • Before I lauched the shell within the panel, I setup a netcat listener in order to catch the shell so I could execute commands from my attacker machine (kali).
+I then caught the shell and began trying to find information about the target as well as the stabilizing the shell, the reason being for more functionality and durability.
+There are many ways to stabilize your shell, i
 ![Netcat listener](images/nc-listener.png)
 ![](images/.png)
 ## Recommendations